 Saguaro water balance, desert heat, and plant function.

-I am a plant physiologist and desert ecologist working on how Carnegiea gigantea (saguaro) and other Sonoran plants respond to heat, drought, and changing climate.
+I am a fungal ecologist and desert plant physiologist working on how Carnegiea gigantea (saguaro) and other Sonoran plants respond to heat, drought, and a changing climate.

-This site hosts project summaries, interactive figures, and opportunities for collaboration and public engagement.
+This site hosts project summaries, figures, opportunities for collaboration, and public engagement.

 About